Important Information regarding COVID-19 & Housing

 - Wear a mask at all times until told to remove to complete the saliva test

 - Bring your mobile device for the registration process

 Information on how you will receive the results will be provided on the day of testing.
 Our health professionals will answer any questions you may have upon arrival at the testing site.

 The health, safety, and well-being of our entire campus community is a responsibility we all share.
 We appreciate your cooperation with all University-issued COVID-19 related protocols and procedures.

+Prior to your arrival back to the halls on January 29th, please start watching the KDHE Website (linked in the next sentence).
 The state of Kansas’ Health Department (KDHE) sometimes requires individuals coming from certain high risk states to quarantine for 14 days upon arrival within the State of Kansas.
-If you are returning from one that is currently on the Travel Quarantine list, you will need to quarantine appropriately prior to the start of the Spring semester.
+If you are returning from one that is currently on the Travel Quarantine list, you will need to notify housing so you can quarantine appropriately prior to the start of the Spring semester.

-Students can choose to stay for one or both Intersession periods.
-Winter Intersession will run from November 21 to December 31 and Spring Intersession will run from January 1 to January 29.
-Residents will complete a separate contract and will indicate if they would like to stay for one or both Intersessions.
+Residents can complete the Request for Intersession Housing form and indicate they would like to stay for the Spring Intersession (Jan 1-29).
 Students will be billed for the entire Intersession they select, regardless of the actual amount of days they choose to stay on campus over that time.
 Residents will be able to stay for the entirety (or come-and-go) once they have paid.
 We are encouraging students to return home if they are able, but any students who wish to stay and pay the Intersession rates will be allowed to stay.
-The Intersession contract will be available to complete later in the Fall semester.
-All residents will be notified once the application goes live.
+The Intersession form can be found here: https://www.wichita.edu/student_life/housing/COVID19Housing.php.
+The deadline to sign up without a late fee is November 8th.